Skip to main content

 namespace/orchestration created

-• In order to install the Camunda 8 Self-Managed Helm chart, it is required to add the Helm Repository.
-This can be done with the following command:
+• To install the Camunda 8 Self-Managed Helm chart, you need to add the Helm repository.
+You can do this with the following command:

 helm repo add camunda https://helm.camunda.io